Leibaky/Yandex-Practicum/Project №7 Client flow/readme.md

 ## Task

-We have to predict whether the client will leave the bank in the near future or not.
+Basing on bank clients' data we have to predict whether the client will leave the bank in the near future or not.
 Classification problem.

 ## Result